 The Bottom Line

 Vitamin A is just one piece of the puzzle when it comes to fighting acne.
 While it is true that vitamin A is good for acne in healthy dosages, other vitamins have played a large role in acne treatment as well.
 Can Vitamin B5 prevent acne?
 Can Vitamin D keep skin clear?
 The answer to these questions is the same.
 While acne treatment medications and skin care products often claim the miraculous benefits of these vitamins, they're not a cure-all for your skin woes.
 However, it’s an important piece that everyone who cares about their skin health should take advantage of.

 The medicinal form of vitamin A has been proven to result in scary side effects, and products containing this ingredient often don’t do as promised.
 However, when it comes to diet, making sure you get enough vitamin A in your body is important.
 Health experts recommend a diet filled with beta-carotene rich vegetables and fruits and whole foods.

-When it comes to gleaning health benefits from vitamin A for acne, it’s best to get it from natural sources like food.
+When it comes to gleaning health benefits from taking vitamin A for acne, it’s best to get it from natural sources like food.
 Avoid supplements and be careful with skin care products that utilize harsh percentages of this ingredient.
 Instead, stick to topical treatments that are designed for combating acne bacteria and treating and preventing acne scarring with acne solutions like BioClarity.